How Loud Is an ATV? A Guide to ATV Noise

 There are many types of ATVs, and not all are as loud.

-Most ATVs with a stock exhaust system comply with noise regulations, some of which are significantly less noisy than the maximum limit.
-But some types are also considerably louder.
+Most ATVs with a factory-standard exhaust system meet noise regulations; some of these are even quieter than the maximum allowed noise level.
+However, there are also types of ATVs that are considerably louder.

-Sports and recreational ATVs.
-The ATVs people meet on roads, and trails are typically models designed for sports and recreational purposes.
-These are performance-focused vehicles with a noise level that should be within legal limits.
+Sports and recreational ATVs: The ATVs you encounter on roads and trails are usually designed for sports and recreational use.
+These are performance-oriented vehicles, and their noise levels should be within the legal limits.

-Racing ATVs.
-These are lightweight, high-power vehicles that are purposely designed for closed-course racing.
+Racing ATVs: These are lightweight, high-power vehicles purposely designed for closed-course racing.
 They typically put out far more sound than legal limits.

 Most install an aftermarket exhaust to increase engine power and save weight, while others want a deeper, more racing-like engine sound.